Cottage Grove, Oregon: History

 The only existing covered railroad bridge west of the Mississippi River, the National Register of Historic Places-listed Chambers Railroad Bridge, is in Cottage Grove.
 The city restored the bridge in 2011, reopening it on December 3.

-Cottage Grove received the All-America City Award by the National Civic League in 1968 and 2004.
-It has been recognized as a Tree City USA by the Arbor Day Foundation for over a decade.
-In October 2008, it was the 17th city in the United States to be recognized as a Green Power Community.
+Alongside its continued reliance on the declining regional timber industry, the city pursued downtown preservation and revitalization efforts in the latter half of the twentieth century, work recognized when it received the National Civic League's All-America City Award in 1968 and again in 2004.
+The city has since been designated a Tree City USA by the Arbor Day Foundation for more than a decade, and in October 2008 it became the seventeenth city in the United States recognized as a Green Power Community.

 Lemati

 Cottage Grove was incorporated in 1887, but the people on the city's east side rebelled in 1893 and founded East Cottage Grove.
 The Oregon State Legislature changed its name to Lemati in 1895; the train station's signboard said "Cottage Grove", with "Lemati" appearing in smaller letters.
 In 1899 an act was passed that consolidated the two towns as Cottage Grove.